 How to Be an Ally (Online)

 Even the most well-intentioned allies unintentionally engage in practices that undermine their allyship.
 This online program pinpoints some of the most common mistakes that people commit and the most common virtues they fail to enact.
 Through this session, you will learn how to deepen your inclusion efforts in the most authentic ways.
-Through reflection, journaling, small group discussion, and seminar exchanges, you will learn to identify privileges, biases, and microaggressions before diversifying experience, practicing equity, and creating inclusion in ways that make for more impactful allies.
+Through reflection, journaling, and group discussions, you will learn to write your allyship autobiography and practice creating equity and inclusion in ways that make for more impactful allies.

 Who Should Attend

 - People Managers, Functional Managers, Divisional Leaders, and Executives